awsdocs/amazon-s3-userguide/doc_source/replication-walkthrough-2.md

-# Configuring replication for source and destination buckets are owned by different accounts<a name="replication-walkthrough-2"></a>
+# Configuring replication when source and destination buckets are owned by different accounts<a name="replication-walkthrough-2"></a>

 Setting up replication when *source* and *destination* buckets are owned by different AWS accounts is similar to setting replication when both buckets are owned by the same account\.
 The only difference is that the *destination* bucket owner must grant the *source* bucket owner permission to replicate objects by adding a bucket policy\.

-For more information about configuring replication using sever\-side encryption with AWS Key Management Service in cross\-account scenarios, see [Granting additional permissions for cross\-account scenarios](replication-config-for-kms-objects.md#replication-kms-cross-acct-scenario)\.
+For more information about configuring replication using server\-side encryption with AWS Key Management Service in cross\-account scenarios, see [Granting additional permissions for cross\-account scenarios](replication-config-for-kms-objects.md#replication-kms-cross-acct-scenario)\.

 **To configure replication when the source and destination buckets are owned by different AWS accounts**